jeremytammik/tbc/a/1418_win10_security.md

 I don’t think Revit 2016 is officially supported on Windows 10, but this is a really important project and Win 10 is the project platform.

-I am using Parallels to remote into the client's work machine but I don’t have VS debugging access to it at the moment.

 Any hints on resolving this?

-I’ve included my [barebones example](zip/tb_BareBonesSample.zip), and [add-in manifest](zip/tb_BareBonesSample.addin).

 **Answer:** I have a solution for my plugin not running.